nhsuk/see-a-gp/views/acne-guide/check-if-its-acne/main-content.md

 ## Check if it’s acne

-Acne can be painful and can affect your self confidence and mental health.

-Acne affects people mostly on their: face back chest shoulders

-### Types of acne
+Usually you get acne on your:

+- face
+- back
+- chest
+- shoulders

+You’ll see spots like whiteheads, blackheads or bigger lumps filled with puss.

+### How serious is my acne?

 <article class="figure-list is-collapsed is-tabbed no-captions">
   <div class="tabs js-tabs">